 - Nerve damage

 - Brain damage

 The process of getting compensation from the Jones Act can be extremely complex, and having an experienced personal injury attorney on your side can make the process easier and less stressful.
 An experienced Jones Act lawyer at The Barnes Firm knows the rules and guidelines that govern how accident victims receive compensation under this law.
 Our team can help boat workers get the best results possible from an injury claim.

 Whether your vessel was at sea or in port, workers can get compensation for injuries, which covers:

 - Medical bills

 If you or a loved one has been hurt on a boat, your family could receive financial compensation under the Jones Act.
-The Barnes Firm has helped many sailors, fisherman and other crew members get fair compensation after suffering an injury on the job.
+The Barnes Firm has helped many sailors, fisherman, and other crew members get fair compensation after suffering an injury on the job in the California area.